Designed by Kwakwaka’wakw Artist Curtis Wilson.

 A killer whale is within the maple leaf and the red bands are each with a salmon design.
 Throughout my life, I have come to learn all the hardships and struggles that First Nations people have faced in this country.
 This design speaks for my love and visions of my heritage and the country I live in– standing together in support of each other.

-Each Fine Porcelain mug comes with a specially designed box that features the artwork and its descriptions.
-They stack up nicely and make a spectacular presentation.
+Each fine porcelain mug comes with a specially designed box that features the artwork and its descriptions.

 Designed in Canada.